 The IKF is organised in five Continental Confederations – IKF Africa, IKF Americas, IKF Asia, IKF Europe and IKF Oceania – since 2011.

 The IKF General Meeting is the highest authority in the IKF.
-The IKF is managed on a daily base by the IKF Executive Committee – 8 members – and the IKF Council – 12 members.
+The IKF is managed on a daily base by the IKF CEO, who reports to the IKF Executive Committee – 8 members – and the IKF Council – 12 members.